n0t1me/Powershell-in-a-month-of-lunches/ch6.md

 `-confirm`

 7. Windows maintains several regional settings, which include a default list separator.
 On U.S. systems, that separator is a comma.
-How can you tell Export-CSV to use the system�s default separator rather than a comma?
+How can you tell Export-CSV to use the system's default separator rather than a comma?

 `-useculture`